CodecoolGlobal/tech-interview-workbook-lillakiraly-1/docs/module_progbasics.md

 A set is a collection which is unordered, unchangeable*, and unindexed, and doesn't allow duplicate values.
 While list items are ordered, changeable/mutable, and allow duplicate values.

+* *can't change the items' value in a set, however can add or remove from a set
 #### ✅ What is the purpose and methods of a dictionary/map data structure?

 The dictionary is a mutable data type.
 Dictionaries are indexed by keys, which can be any immutable type.
 Strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, numbers or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
 A dictionary is a set of key-value pairs, with the requirement that the keys are unique (within one dictionary).
 The main operations on a dictionary are storing a value with some key and extracting the value given the key.
 It is also possible to delete a key-value pair with the del statement.
 If you store a value using a key that is already in use, the old value associated with that key is forgotten.